 The Camp W.G.
-Williams Joint Land Use Study Implementation project will identify and develop specific actions that can be carried out by participating communities, which will help to reduce or avoid conflicts between the Camp and those communities.
+Williams Joint Land Use Study Implementation project identified and developed specific actions that can be carried out by participating communities, which will help to reduce or avoid conflicts between the Camp and those communities.
 This collaboration will allow the Camp to continue providing substantial economic contributions to the region, and sustain its military mission.
 In addition, participating communities will be better able to pursue their housing, land use, transportation and economic development goals and objectives.

-The City of Eagle Mountain is the project’s sponsor and a Committee of leadership and staff from participating communities has been created to oversee the project.
-Initiated in December of 2013, its anticipated that the project will be completed in early 2015.
+The City of Eagle Mountain was the project’s sponsor and a Committee of leadership and staff from participating communities were created to oversee the project.
+Initiated in December of 2013, the project was completed in March of 2015.

 Click here to see the race results.
 Maybe someone you know was a winner!

 The second and final round of public meetings were held on February 4, 2015 in Herriman and on February 5, 2015 in Saratoga Springs.
 The consultants presented a power point focused on the Committee's final recommendations.
 These recommendations are contained in a comprehensive binder, copies of which were made available at the meetings for public review.
-In addition, a digital copy in pdf format will be located in the library section of this web page, accessed via the drop down menu under the Resources tab above.
+A digital copy in pdf format is located in the library section of this web page, accessed via the drop down menu under the Resources tab above.

 The final report contains all of the primary project deliverables including the following: